-After discovering the incident, we quickly took steps to secure and safely restore our systems and operations.
-Further, we immediately engaged outside counsel and third-party forensic experts to conduct a thorough investigation of the incident's nature and scope, assist in the remediation efforts, and contacted and filed a report with the FBI.
-We concluded our initial investigation on August 2, 2021, and determined that an unauthorized individual encrypted some of our systems that contained your information.
-Further, the unauthorized individual acquired some of the information contained on our servers, but we cannot confirm if the information obtained by the unauthorized individual included your information.
+On November 9, 2021, we learned that we were the victim of a sophisticated cyber-attack.
+Once we found out, we quickly took steps to secure and safely restore our systems and operations.
+Further, we immediately engaged third-party forensic and incident response experts to conduct a thorough investigation of the incident's nature and scope and assist in the remediation efforts.
+We also contacted the FBI to inform them of the incident and seek guidance.
+On November 12, 2021, we discovered that the incident involved the unauthorized acquisition of information.